Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Proposed Configuration Retrieval Method

 \section{Proposed \mABCD\ Configuration Retrieval Method}

-Suppose that we are given a multilayered network following Def.~\ref{def:multilayer_net}.
-Our goal is to generate a digital twin, a multilayered network $\hat{G}$ generated by \mABCD\ with associated graphs $\hat{G}_i = (\hat{V}_i, \hat{E}_i)$ for $i \in [\ell]$, that mimics the original network $G$ as best as possible.
-In order to do it, one needs to appropriately select the parameters of the \mABCD\ model and then measure the ``success'', i.e., how close $G$ to $\hat{G}$ is.
-We will measure the success by computing a \emph{divergence score} $\mathcal{D} ( \hat{G}, G )$; the smaller the score, the better the fit is obtained.
+Suppose that we are given a multilayer network following Def.~\ref{def:multilayer_net}.
+Our goal is to generate a digital twin, a multilayer network $\hat{G}$ generated by \mABCD\ with associated graphs $\hat{G}_i = (\hat{V}_i, \hat{E}_i)$ for $i \in [\ell]$, that mimics the original network $G$ as best as possible.
+In order to do it, one needs to appropriately select the parameters $\Theta$ of \mABCD\ and then measure the ``success'', i.e., how close $G$ to $\hat{G}$ is.
+The success is measured by computing a \emph{divergence score} $\mathcal{D} ( \hat{G}, G )$; the smaller the score, the better the fit is obtained.

 As already noted, \mABCD\ consists of several parameters, but not all of them are used directly to model the target network's properties.
 Some should be treated rather like hyperparameters, by manipulating which the accuracy of transforming a given configuration setup into the final network can be controlled.
 These were intentionally omitted in Sec.~\ref{subsec:mabcd}, as they are out of our interest due to a loose connection with the structural properties of the produced network, but we acknowledge them to show the complexity of the problem.
 In the proposed approach, we fix them to the values recommended in~\cite{krainski2025mabcd}.